 Typically, a home elevator can be installed into a two-to-six-story home.

 The American Society of Mechanical Engineers (ASME) limits the travel height of home elevators to 50 feet.
+But what about home elevator dimensions?
 Generally, when installing an elevator in your home, you will need a space that is at least 5’ x 5’, or 25 square feet of floor space.

 What if you don’t have 25 square feet in your home to spare?
 Even with a smaller space, the right elevator company should be able to find something that works for you, depending on your needs.